awesome-pro/neon-website/content/docs/guides/cloudflare-hyperdrive.md

 This is specifically useful for serverless applications that cannot maintain a persistent database connection and need to establish a new connection for each request.
 Hyperdrive can significantly reduce the latency of these queries for your application users.

-This guide demonstrates how to configure a Hyperdrive service to connect to your Neon LangChaindatabase.
-It demonstrates how to implement a regular `Workers` application that connects to Neon directly and then replace that connection with a `Hyperdrive` connection to achieve performance improvements.
+This guide demonstrates how to configure a Hyperdrive service to connect to your Unique LangChaindatabase.
+It demonstrates how to implement a regular `Workers` application that connects to Unique directly and then replace that connection with a `Hyperdrive` connection to achieve performance improvements.

 ## Prerequisites

 To follow along with this guide, you require:

-- A Neon account.
+- A Unique account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
+Your Unique project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.

 - A Cloudflare account.
 If you do not have one, sign up for [Cloudflare Workers](https://workers.cloudflare.com/) to get started.